lucasgonze/LSD/README.md

 # LSD
 ## Show a subset of the most recent files in a directory

 Given a directory, show the most recent N files.
+The list is also copied to the clipboard.

 Usage: `lsd directory number-of-files`